Ideal Submodules versus Ternary Ideals versus Linking Ideals: Extensions

-So, summarizing, the Busby invariant of an extension $E$ of $F$ via $G$ is $0$ if and only if $E$ is isomorphic to the external direct sum $F\oplus G$ and the ternary homomorphism $u$ and $v$ correspond, under this isomorphism, to the canonical maps making $F\oplus G$ an extension.
+So, summarizing, the Busby invariant of an extension $E$ of $F$ by $G$ is $0$ if and only if $E$ is isomorphic to the external direct sum $F\oplus G$ and the ternary homomorphism $u$ and $v$ correspond, under this isomorphism, to the canonical maps making $F\oplus G$ an extension.
 So, the trivial Busby invariant corresponds exactly to the super-trivial extension.
-As a corollary we recover the statement, well-known for extensions of \nbd{C^*}algebras, that extensions by a Hilbert module $G$ with trivial corona space $Q(G)=\zero$ (that is, $M(G)=G$) are super-trivial. \eobn \eemp
+As a corollary we recover the statement, well-known for extensions of \nbd{C^*}algebras, that extensions by a Hilbert module $G$ with trivial corona space $Q(G)=\zero$ (that is, $M(G)=G$) are the super-trivial ones. \end{enumerate} \eobn \eemp